My Child's First Earning System · Ages 4–16

 Here’s the deal.
 Pick one gig from the menu.
 Just one.
 Hand it to your kid this week and let them earn their first dollar through it.

-If you don’t get that little lightbulb moment, the one where your kid actually gets it, or it just doesn’t feel worth the seven bucks, email me.
+If you don’t get that little lightbulb moment, the one where your kid actually gets it, or it just doesn’t feel worth the nine bucks, email me.
 I’ll refund you.
 All of it.
 No interrogation, no “well did you really try it,” none of that.

 I’m not worried about people abusing this.
 Most parents who buy something like this are tired and trying their best, not looking for a free PDF.
-This guarantee is for the one or two of you where it genuinely doesn’t click - and that’s fair.
+This guarantee is for the one or two of you where it just doesn’t click - and that’s fair.
 You shouldn’t pay for something that didn’t help.

 Try one gig with your kid this week.
 If it’s not worth $9 to you, email me and I’ll refund it.
 No questions, no forms, no hassle.